How A.I. Invoice Review Actually Works

-To help get the conversation back on track, we’d like to explain the application we know best: A.I. powered legal invoice review.
-That way you can more confidently assess what the technology might mean for your business.
+So to help get the conversation back on track, we’ll clarify the application we know best: A.I. invoice review.
+That way legal departments can better assess the technology’s business value.

 But before we do…

-The development of computer systems that carry out tasks typically requiring human intelligence, such as visual perception, voice recognition, and language processing.
+The programming of computer systems to perform actions typically requiring human intelligence, such as sensory processing and cognitive problem-solving.

-A specific application of A.I. that directs computer systems to autonomously interpret data and continuously learn from experience to improve the accuracy of their outputs over time.
+A specific branch of A.I. that directs computer systems to autonomously interpret data, learn through experience, and improve the accuracy of their outputs over time.

-The most common version of machine learning, which trains computer systems to recognize inputs and predict outputs by supplying it with examples of known input-output pairs.
+A subset of machine learning focused on training a computer system to recognize inputs and predict outputs by supplying it with examples of known input-output pairs (also called “labeled” data).

 A.I.
 Applied: Legal Invoice Review

 Most corporate legal professionals would love to reduce their role in the tedious process of invoice review.
 But what does it look like when A.I. picks up some of the slack?